Religion Philosophy and Ethics

 A Level Sociology

 This is a course which enables students to look past superficial common sense explanations of the social world and to form a deeper and informed understanding of society and the relationships within it.
-Among the issues we explore are: how does the media create crime and distort our perceptions of it?
-Why do girls outperform boys at every level of education and yet generally end up with lower paid and lower status jobs?
+Amongst the issues we explore are: how does the media create crime and distort our perceptions of it?
+Why do girls outperform boys at every level of education and yet generally end up with lower-paid and lower-status jobs?
 Why do teachers negatively label certain students and what effect does this have on them?
 Are children treated better now in Western Society than ever before or have the demands of education and the rapid rise of social media made it a toxic period in our lives.
 Are we educated or indoctrinated?
 Is religion a way of bringing understanding, spirituality and hope into our lives, or is it merely a way of controlling us?
 Sociology can truly change your life.

 A Level sociology comprises of 3 two hour papers on the following topics:

-- Education with theory and methods (33.3%)
+• Education with theory and methods (33.3%)

-- Family and Households and Beliefs in Society (33%)
+• Family and Households and Beliefs in Society (33%)

-- Crime and Deviance with theory and methods (33%)
+• Crime and Deviance with theory and methods (33%)